About Jerry Momoda

 My career in video games began in 1982.
 Amongst the first ten employees of Nintendo of America, I was hired as their original Game Master and Market Research Analyst.
-To help early Nintendo games succeed in America, I analyzed, tested, wrote reports and shared my findings with R&D in Japan.
+To help early Nintendo games break through in America, I analyzed, tested, and documented my findings with R&D in Japan.
 In a small way I contributed to the early works of Shigeru Miyamoto and Genyo Takeda.

-Seeking new challenges and adventures, I headed south to California to become a product manager for Sega, Atari and Namco.
+Seeking new challenges and adventures, I headed south to California to become a product manager for Sega.
+I would go on to work for SNK, Atari Games and Namco America.
 Working on over 90 commercially released titles, several reached critical acclaim and commercial success.
 I am honored to have learned from and work with some of the most talented people in this industry.

 The game franchise I’m most proud of is Namco’s “Tekken” series.
-Going to Japan, I championed and pitched the development of a fighting game with criteria I felt was key.
-A global success from day one, I then focused on building Tekken into a brand.
+At a product planning meeting in Tokyo, pitched a concept for a fighting game that would become Tekken.
+A global success from day one, I focused on building Tekken into a brand.
 Tekken 2 and Tekken 3 represent those efforts.
 This enduring franchise continues to be a cornerstone of Namco and recently celebrated it’s 20th anniversary.
-It’s the best selling fighting game in history.
+Tekken is the best selling fighting game in history.

-The heyday of arcade video games came long before the Internet.
-Sadly there is now a lot of misinformation, published by people who never were there.
+The peak years of arcade video games were long before the Internet existed.
+Sadly there is now a lot of misinformation about the early years, published by people who never were there.
 The experiences I write about are the straight scoop.

 Today I’m enjoying retirement.
 I still enjoy analyzing games for their ability to engage and hook players.
 I blog, advise game developers and assist a San Francisco Meetup Group, Game Dev Art & Tech SF.
 I enjoy helping developers create games that better engage players.

 I’ve dabbled in other industries, but frankly nothing compares to video games.
 In 1983 I gave a quote that still rings true today.
 “In my job, I get to be a kid forever!”